dean-shaff/blog/_posts/2018-09-27-aiohttp-test.md

 ```
 me@local:~$ time python async_basketball.py
 ...
-real    1m3.258s
+real    0m41.645s
-user    0m1.514s
+user    0m2.011s
-sys     0m0.277s
+sys     0m0.308s
 ```

 I had to make a few changes to the original code in order to make it run.
 I had to make some changes to the headers sent to the site, and I had to use HTTPS instead of HTTP.
-For the async code, I also had to write some code that limits the number of requests made in a given amount of time.
+For the async code, I also had to write some code that limits the number of requests made at any one time.
 I suspect (but I'm not sure) that this is an artifact of the NBA website.
-It turns out that you can really only make about 2 requests per second.
 With this in mind, the results for the two scrapers are about the same.
 I imagine that the async code _could_ go much faster, but we're limited in terms of the number of concurrent requests we can make in a given period of time.
 Looking at the time time stamp on the terriblecode blog post,